Ragasri05/phase_2_writeup/README.md

 nikto: Scan web server for known vulnerabilities

--host: Host(s) to target.
-Can be an IP address, hostname or text file of hosts
+-host: focuses it's scanning on a specific website or ip address.

 give the ip address with port.